Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Retrofitting Byte-Level llm s with

 \subsection{Metrics}

-To speed up \glspl{llm} generation with speculative decoding, we need to balance \textbf{speed} and \textbf{expressiveness}.
-We measure speed using \textbf{mean latency} (\meanlat) and expressiveness via the \textbf{mean acceptance rate}~\citep[\meanacc;][]{li2024eagle}, as defined below.
+To speed up \gls{llm} generation with speculative decoding, we need to balance \textbf{speed} and \textbf{expressiveness}.
+We measure speed using \textbf{mean latency per cycle} (\meanlat) and expressiveness via the \textbf{mean accepted tokens per cycle}~\citep[\meanacc;][]{li2024eagle}, as defined below.
 Our goal is to increase \textbf{throughput}.
 We obtain a relative throughput speed-up of one method over another by measuring their \textbf{wall-time speedup ratio}~\citep{li2024eagle, cai2024medusa}.
-We assume a batch size of $1$ for all evaluations.
-We report our metrics on two GPUs, the server-grade NVIDIA L40S GPU and the desktop-grade NVIDIA RTX 3090.
+We use a batch size of $1$ for all evaluations.
+Metrics for our main experiments are computed on the server-grade NVIDIA L40S GPU with complete results in~\cref{app:L40S}.
+We also run experiments on the desktop-grade NVIDIA RTX 3090 in~\cref{app:3090}.
+We detail the metrics below.